CEA-MetroCarac/pystack3d/README.md

 ```
 where `input_name` refers:

-- EITHER to the input directory path (as a `str` or a `Path` object) that contains the `.tif` images AND the `prop.toml` file
+- EITHER to the input directory path (as a `str` or a `Path` object) that contains the `.tif` images AND the `params.toml` file

-- OR the `prop.toml` with the `input_dir` defined as parameter.
+- OR the `params.toml` with the `input_dir` defined as parameter.

-All the process steps defined in the `prop.toml` or some of them can be executed as follows:
+All the process steps defined in the `params.toml` or some of them can be executed as follows:
 ```
-# execute all the process steps defined in the 'prop.toml' file
+# execute all the process steps defined in the 'params.toml' file
 stack.eval(nproc=16)

 # execute only the 'cropping' processing